jetlime/Higher-Education-Institutions-in-France-Dataset/README.md

 If you have any updates or corrections to the data, please feel free to open a pull request or contact us directly.
 Let's work together to keep this data accurate and up-to-date.

-## Acknowledgment

-TBA.

 ## References

-1. TBA.
-2. S. Bezjak, A. Clyburne-Sherin, P. Conzett, P. Fernandes, E. Görögh, K. Helbig, B. Kramer, I. Labastida, K. Niemeyer, F. Psomopoulos, T. Ross-Hellauer, R. Schneider, J. Tennant, E. Verbakel, H. Brinken, and L. Heller, Open Science Training Handbook.
-Zenodo, Apr.
-2018.
-[Online].
-Available: [https://doi.org/10.5281/zenodo.1212496]
+1. Main higher education establishments provided by the Ministry of Higher Education and Research.
+Available: [data.gouv.fr/fr/datasets/principaux-etablissements-d-enseignement-superieur-mesr](https://www.data.gouv.fr/fr/datasets/principaux-etablissements-d-enseignement-superieur-mesr/#/resources) (accessed 15 March 2024).

+2. French National Office for Information on Education and the Professions (*ONISEP*) - Dataset on secondary Higher Education Structures.
+Available: [opendata.onisep.fr/data/5fa586da5c4b6/2-ideo-structures-d-enseignement-superieur.htm](https://opendata.onisep.fr/data/5fa586da5c4b6/2-ideo-structures-d-enseignement-superieur.htm) (Accessed March 2024).

-3. French National Office for Information on Education and the Professions (*ONISEP*) - Dataset X, Jan 20XX.
-Available: [x](https://www.onisep.fr/) (Accessed March 2024).
+3. French National Office for Information on Education and the Professions (*ONISEP*) - Dataset on diplomas issued by Higher Education institutions.
+Available: [opendata.onisep.fr/data/605344579a7d7/2-ideo-actions-de-formation-initiale-univers-enseignement-superieur.htm](https://opendata.onisep.fr/data/605344579a7d7/2-ideo-actions-de-formation-initiale-univers-enseignement-superieur.htm) (Accessed March 2024).